 Close the ADDE Data Manager by clicking Ok or select File -> Close.

-If using real-time data, skip to step 18.

 Create a 4 panel display and change the name of the tab.

 Select Edit -> Remove -> All Layers and Data Sources.

 Select File -> New Display Tab -> Map Display -> Four Panels from the main menu to create a 4 panel tab.